Product Information Kakegawa Sannen-bancha (three-year aged bancha)

 Overview:

-The sannen-bancha (三年番茶) which CHAMART introduces is made from aracha (unrefined) of stems of fukamushicha (deep-steamed green tea) which was stored in the fridge for three years to ripen and improve the richness and mellowness of its flavor.
+The sannen-bancha (三年番茶) which CHAMART introduces is made from aracha (unrefined tea leaves) of stems of fukamushicha (deep-steamed green tea) which was stored in the fridge for three years to ripen and improve the richness and mellowness of its flavor.
 Then, the leaves were roasted by a roasted machine with natural sands at around 180 to 220℃ for about 20 seconds.

 The flavor of sannen-bancha is similar to hojicha, but it is different from hojicha.
 Sannen-bancha has a mild roasted flavor with a subtle acidity.
 The roasted flavor is not strong like hojicha.